fabianoriccardi/RTCMemory/readme.md

 ![RTC memory layout](extras/rtc_memory_layout.drawio.png "RTC memory layout")

-Note that the RTCMemory data are always *shifted* toward the highest addresses of the RTC memory.
+Note that the RTCMemory data are always *shifted* toward the highest addresses of the RTC memory, so that the reserved memory expands toward the lower addresses.

 ## About the file system